Waterloo Helmet: Importance

-The Waterloo Helmet is one of only three Iron Age helmets found in England and also the only horned helmet dating to the Iron Age to have been found anywhere in Europe.
+The Waterloo Helmet is one of only three Iron Age helmets found in England and also the only horned helmet dating to the Iron Age anywhere in Europe.
 However, there are several Iron Age depictions of people wearing horned helmets from elsewhere in Europe.
 There are some carvings of Gauls wearing horned helmets on the triumphal arch at Orange, France, dating to c.55 BC, but these are very different from the Waterloo Helmet.
 Whereas the Waterloo Helmet has straight, conical horns with a broad base that are stylised representations of animal horns, the helmets depicted on the carvings at Orange show realistic, curved bull's horns between which is placed an upright wheel.
 Similar to the depictions on the triumphal arch of Orange is the image of a leaping figure wearing a horned helmet and holding a wheel on the Gundestrup cauldron from Denmark, dating to the 1st century BC.
-This helmet is of a different shape from the Waterloo Helmet, and the horns are curved like those at Orange, but like the Waterloo Helmet the horns of the helmet are not sharply pointed, but are fitted with terminal knobs.
-An Iron Age bas-relief at Brague, near Antibes in France, also shows representations of people wearing horned helmets.
+This helmet is of a different shape from the Waterloo Helmet, and the horns are curved like those at Orange, but like the Waterloo Helmet the horns of the helmet are not pointed, but fitted with terminal knobs.
+An Iron Age bas-relief at Brague, near Antibes in France, also shows people wearing horned helmets.

-Despite the depictions of horned helmets on the triumphal arch of Orange and elsewhere, the Waterloo Helmet remains the only known example of an actual horned helmet from this period, and other Iron Age helmets that have been found, such as the Canterbury helmet and the Meyrick Helmet from northern Britain, are hornless.
-Nevertheless, influenced by the iconic features of the Waterloo Helmet, modern artistic interpretations of Iron Age people tend to show them wearing horned helmets, which has led Miranda Aldhouse-Green, professor of archaeology at Cardiff University, to comment that it is "unfortunate that it has found such a firm place in many popular reconstructions of British warriors".
+Despite the depictions of horned helmets on the triumphal arch of Orange and elsewhere, the Waterloo Helmet remains the only known example of an actual horned helmet from this period.
+Other Iron Age helmets, such as the Canterbury helmet and the Meyrick Helmet from northern Britain, are hornless.
+Nevertheless, influenced by the iconic features of the Waterloo Helmet, modern artistic interpretations of Iron Age people tend to show them wearing horned helmets.
+Miranda Aldhouse-Green, professor of archaeology at Cardiff University has comment that it is "unfortunate that it has found such a firm place in many popular reconstructions of British warriors".